 Find new ways to prepare your old favorite veggies, like the cauliflower mash, or the zucchini chips, to replace those old starchy favorites.

-Feel free to share what your favorite alternatives are when it comes to potatoes.
+Feel free to share what your favorite low carb alternatives are when it comes to potatoes.
 Also don’t forget to let us know how you prepare them as well!